Jaguars intercept Prescott, stun Cowboys 40-34 in OT

 AP Pro Football Writer

+“That’s a play you dream about ever since you’re 8 years old, ever since I started playing this game, to be the guy to make a play like that for us to get that win,” said Jenkins, who became the first player in NFL history with 18 tackles and two interceptions in the same game.
+“That was pretty cool to do.”

-Noah Brown failed to secure Prescott’s low throw, and Jenkins made a shoelace grab and went untouched the other way to end Jacksonville’s 20-game skid against NFC teams.
-It’s an NFL record.
+Tre Herndon tipped Prescott’s low throw to Noah Brown, and Jenkins made a shoelace grab and went untouched to the end zone to end Jacksonville’s 20-game skid — an NFL record — against teams from the other conference.

+“I was running for dear life,” Jenkins said.
+“My hamstrings about to pull and everything.”

-Prescott sat on the field as the Jaguars celebrated one of their more improbable wins in franchise history.
-The Cowboys (10-4) ended a five-game winning streak.
+Prescott sat on the field in disbelief as the Jaguars celebrated one of their more improbable wins in franchise history.

+“Unlucky bounce for us; hell of a play by them,” Cowboys coach Mike McCarthy said.

-The stunner prevented Dallas from securing a playoff spot.
+The shocker prevented Dallas from securing a playoff spot, at least for now.
 Jacksonville (6-8), meanwhile, could gain ground on Tennessee in the topsy-turvy AFC South.

+The Jaguars stormed back from a 27-10 deficit to take the lead in the fourth quarter, only to see Prescott and the Cowboys answer.
+Trevor Lawrence drove Jacksonville into position for Riley Patterson’s 40-yard field that sent the game into overtime.

-Jacksonville won the toss in overtime and had a chance to win it with Trevor Lawrence, who threw for 318 yards and four touchdowns.
-But the Jaguars went three-and-out, giving the Cowboys a chance to win after squandering a 27-10 lead.
+Jacksonville won the coin toss and had a chance to win it but went three-and-out.
+Jenkins’ pick-6 three plays later ended the game.

 Prescott completed 23 of 30 passes for 256 yards, with three touchdowns and two interceptions.
 Two of his TD passes went to Brown.

-Prescott found Brown for a 13-yard score with 3:02 remaining that looked like it would be the winner.
-Lawrence fumbled while scrambling on the ensuing possession, but he got the ball back and drove his team into position for Riley Patterson’s 40-yard, game-tying field goal on the final play of regulation.

-Lawrence threw three TD passes to Zay Jones.
+Lawrence was better.
+He completed 27 of 42 passes for 318 yards, with four touchdowns and an interception.
+Lawrence also lost a fumble.
+Three of his TD passes went to Zay Jones.
 Travis Etienne ran for 103 yards.

-The Jaguars scored 21 consecutive points to rally from a 27-10 deficit and take a 31-27 lead in the fourth.
-But Prescott and the Cowboys countered with a 13-play drive that included three third-down conversions.

-Ezekiel Elliott ran for 58 yards and a score for Dallas, joining Hall of Famer Emmitt Smith as the only backs in franchise history with rushing touchdowns in seven straight games.
+It was Jacksonville’s first cross-conference win since the 2018 season opener against the New York Giants.
+The 20-game skid was one of several losing streaks Jacksonville has ended in coach Doug Pederson’s first season.

 KEY INJURIES

 Cowboys: Dallas lost two defensive starters.
-Linebacker Leighton Vander-Esch (neck) was ruled out early in the second half and defensive tackle Dorance Armstrong (knee) left the game in the third quarter.
+Linebacker Leighton Vander-Esch (neck) was ruled out at halftime, and defensive tackle Dorance Armstrong (knee) followed him to the locker room in the second half.

-Jaguars: Etienne missed one drive late with an ankle injury. … Jacksonville lost both starting offensive tackles.
-Left tackle Cam Robinson went to the locker room in the fourth quarter with a right knee injury.
-Right tackle Jawaan Taylor had previously left with a hamstring injury. … Defensive tackle Foley Fatukasi injured an ankle in the first half.
+Jaguars: Jacksonville lost both starting offensive tackles, left tackle Cam Robinson (right knee) and right tackle Jawaan Taylor (hamstring).
+Taylor returned late. … Defensive tackle Foley Fatukasi (ankle) left the game early and never returned.

 STREAK ENDS